 Online Accounts and MakeCode

-What is a Online Account?
+What is an Online Account?

 Microsoft Account